This week: FREE offer, a new Sneak Preview and: How Does Obsessive Compulsive Disorder affect your life?

 So what has changed?

 Am I recovering?
 Yes, I think I am.
-This week I have drank from a cup which I know contained dust.
+This week I drank from a cup which I know contained dust.
 How do I know this?
-I took a torch with me into the kitchen, and after I rubbed my hands (which I always do to remove dust before touching food) I shone the torch over the cup and saw dust!
-What is more I saw dust going into the cup.
+I took a torch with me into the kitchen, and after I rubbed my hands (which I always do to remove dust before touching food) I shone the torch over the cup and sawdust!
+What is more, I saw dust going into the cup.
 It proves to me that no matter what I do, there will always be dust everywhere.
 I cannot stop it going in my mouth.
 Strangely, I have found that science often helps me overcome OCD (Perhaps this is because I had a scientific upbringing; my dad was an engineer and fascinated by science).

 Several times my arms have touched parts of the flat which I felt were dirty and I have not given in to the urge to wash that part of my body.
 This would have been impossible a few months ago.
 My therapist says that when I touch something which I feel is dirty and I am trying to counter the urge to clean, I should consider that I am ‘cleansed by life’.
 This certainly seems to work for me.

-Furthermore I have decided to take a pragmatic idealist approach to hygiene.
+Furthermore, I have decided to take a pragmatic idealist approach to hygiene.
 I think I am possibly a pragmatic idealist (if you are interested look up Josiah Royce), although perhaps I am in a subdivision: those who aim for a vision or ideal but can accept less than this (pragmatic approach) for a limited amount of time to get from A to B. I apply this principle to most of my life but I never applied it to hygiene.
 I don’t know why but now I will try.
-This will mean accepting the concept of ‘degrees of cleanliness’ rather than having a black and white view; ‘there was a spec of dust and therefore everything is dirty’.
+This will mean accepting the concept of ‘degrees of cleanliness’ rather than having a black and white view; ‘there was a speck of dust and therefore everything is dirty’.
 I hope this will help.
 Today I am going to try another exercise to put this idea into practice.

 I have also managed to make progress with ‘hesitation’, which is a common problem for people with OCD and is sometimes referred to as brain-lock.
-IT is well known, though not understood, that OCD sufferers have great difficulty going from a static state (ie thinking, sitting, sleeping, watching tv) to an active state (moving, walking, using the remote control).
+It is well known, though not understood, that OCD sufferers have great difficulty going from a static state (ie thinking, sitting, sleeping, watching tv) to an active state (moving, walking, using the remote control).
 The moment of decision often produces a disconnect in the chain of thoughts and leads to a kind of hesitation.
 This can be very bad and sometimes force people to repeat tasks over and over again, or complete rituals to escape the disconnect.

 Finally, I would like to end on a funny story: OCD can be really very funny sometimes.
 Last night, I had to clean my mouth out because of a mistake.
-In the old days this would have been with hand soap, but now we have good quality mouth washes (incidentally, like most OCD sufferers, I used to use pure bleach to clean my hands but my life has changed now with anti-bacterial hand lotions and soaps).
+In the old days, this would have been with hand soap, but now we have good quality mouthwashes (incidentally, like most OCD sufferers, I used to use pure bleach to clean my hands but my life has changed now with anti-bacterial hand lotions and soaps).
 Anyway, part of this ritual is to stand absolutely stock still in the kitchen for twenty minutes.
 Now you have to know here that we have had very occasional visits by mice to our flat for years.
 Our block is old and full of dodgy plumbing, with holes in the walls around poorly-fitting pipes.
 So I am standing there, stock still, and, after only two minutes, I see a little black shape emerge from behind the washing machine and scuttle across the floor.
 I nearly jumped out of my skin, but then that would be moving so I controlled it and tried to remain calm.
 Guess what?
 The little bugger decided to investigate my feet and came right up to my slippers.
 I could just see him out of the corner of my eye – I am trying to look straight ahead you understand – sniffing around my slippers.
 He walked right around this giant ‘human statue’, as he must have thought it was.
 I actually flinched and he was gone in a flash.

 “Thank God!”
 I thought.